itsMeShasank/JavaScript-Learning/README.md

 delete person.age; => it will delete the property.

 In objects we can store several types of values, values can be number/floating numbers/objects or even we can store functions in it.
+Built in objects in Javascript: console,JSON,localStorage,Math and document

+----------------Shorthand Proerty & Shorthand Method--------------- we can write property into the object in 2 different ways.
+1.
+    let name = 'shasank';
+    const student = {
+        name:name
+    }

+2.
+    let name = 'shasank';
+    const student = {
+        name
+    }
+we can write method into the object in 2 different ways.
+1.
+    const student = {
+        name:name,
+        method: function method() {
+            console.log(name);
+        }
+    }
+2.
+    const student = {
+        name
+        method() {
+            console.log(name);
+        }
+    }

+Destructing the object is nothing but extracting the  required properties into variables.
+example:
+const student = {
+    name:'shsank',
+    age:'23',
+    scrore:'90'
+}
+const {name,age} = student => this is called Destructing.

 student = {
     name:'shasank',